 Our undergraduate Major Programs are not designed specifically as preparation for graduate study in philosophy, but any of them can serve that end.
 The best preparation for graduate study in philosophy is a well-rounded liberal arts education with significant concentration of work outside philosophy.
-Students considering graduate study in philosophy are advised to consult with the Undergraduate Chairperson or any faculty member about a course of studies suitable for that purpose.
+Students considering graduate study in philosophy are advised to consult with the Undergraduate Chair or any faculty member about a course of studies suitable for that purpose.

 Does the department allow credit to be transferred from other colleges and universities?

 The Philosophy Department routinely grants transfer credit for equivalents of Phil.
 1 (Introduction to Philosophy), Phil.
 7 (Critical Thinking), Phil 73 (Applied Ethics), and Phil.
 72 (Biomedical Ethics).
 Frequently transfer credit is also given for Phil 2 (Ethics), Phil.
 3 (Ancient Philosophy), and Phil.
 4 (Modern Philosophy).
 Because of the unique nature of Penn's Phil.
 5 (Logic), transfer credit is rarely given for this course.
-Similarly, because of the unique nature of our 300-level courses, we do not give transfer credit at this level.
-Transfer Credit is also rarely given for intermediate or advanced philosophy courses, that is, those numbers above 298.

 Students should apply through Penn's XCAT system for transfer credit.
 Applicants should provide as much information about the course as possible, at minimum a catalog description.
 A syllabus is particularly helpful.
 Examinations, assignments, texts, and class notes are also useful.
 Normally, transfer credit will be given only for courses instructed by someone with a Ph.D. in philosophy.